foo123/Dialect/README.md

 // dialect.toString( ) will do same
 var sql_code = dialect.sql( );

-// set the escaper callback that escapes strings based on actual DB charsets etc..
+// set the escaper callback that escapes or quotes strings based on actual DB charsets etc..
-// else a default escaper will be used, which may not be optimal based on actual DB charset and so on.. dialect.escape( Function db_escaper );
+// else a default escaper will be used, which may not be optimal based on actual DB charset and so on..
+// set second argument to true if db escaper quotes (ie wraps it in quotes) the value as well instead of only escaping it dialect.escape( Function db_escaper, Boolean does_quoting=false );

+// set the escaper callback that escapes or quotes identifiers..
+// else a default escaper will be used
+// set second argument to true if db escaper quotes (ie wraps it in quotes) the value as well instead of only escaping it dialect.escapeId( Function db_escaper_id, Boolean does_quoting=false );

 // build a subquery on an independent dialect instance with exact same settings var subquery_sql = dialect.subquery( ).Select('column').From('table').Where({'column':'somevalue'}).sql( );